AWS-User-Group-Jaipur-Rajasthan/HallOfTechies/README.md

 1. Fork this repository

-2. To add your name to the list, go to **src/upload folder and then in data.js**, then fill it up with following content and append it at the end of last entry **Don't remove and manipulate previous entry**.
+2. To add your name to the list, go to **src/upload folder and then in data.js**, then fill it up with following content and append it at the end of last entry.
+**Don't remove and manipulate previous entry**.

 ```
 {